n0mad1k/ops-logger/README.md

 - Complying with applicable laws and regulations
 - Using the tool ethically and responsibly

-RedTeam Logger captures and stores everything typed and displayed in terminal sessions.
+Ops Logger captures and stores everything typed and displayed in terminal sessions.
 Exercise appropriate caution when handling the resulting log files.